mhilik8/mhilik8/README.md

 - 👋 Hi, I’m @mhilik8
 - 👀 I’m interested in control theory in general and Navigation in paticular
 - 🌱 I’m currently learning data science MSC in the hebrew juniversity of jerusalem
-- 💞️ I’m looking to collaborate on python project for controling ATE's and lab equipments, or for data annalisys
+- 💞️ I’m looking to collaborate on python project for controlling ATE's and lab equipment, or for data annalists
 - 📫 How to reach me at my mail reuven.mol@mail.huji.ac.il

 <!---